-Templates are metadata records that you can use when starting describing a new resources.
-This section describe how to load and manage templates.
+Templates are metadata records that you can use for describing new resources.
+This topic describes how to load and manage templates.

 Creating and managing templates¶

-Templates can be assigned to limited groups, so only these groups can use the template in their work process (See Managing privileges).
+You can assign templates to limited groups, so only these groups can use the template in their work process (See Managing privileges).

 Loading default templates¶

-Metadata and Templates page in the Administration page allows to see
+Metadata and Templates page in the Administration page displays all available standards.

 Creating your own templates¶

-Each standard provides defaults samples but you should consider spending some times on building your own template in order to make editing task as easy as possible depending on:
+Each standard provides default samples, but you can build your own template to make editing task as easy as possible depending on:

 The main goal is to guide editor work without requiring too much knowledge of the standard use.